bhavani182005/port-scanner/README.md

             [Options]
                     -d , --domain                        : Domain to scan [ Mandatory ]
                     -p , --ports (80,443,8080,8088)      : Only specified port(s) to scan.
-If no ports specified all ports will scanned.
+If no ports specified all well known ports will scanned.
                     -p-                                  : To scan all the ports -b , --banner-grabbing               : Enable banner grabbing -v , --verbose                       : To enable verbose mode.